Imagine a power space as a personal charging station: a place where you come to rest, relax, and enjoy the colours, images, tidiness, and privacy.

-Whichever space you chose for your power space, needs to smell, breathe, and vibrate you.
+Whichever space you choose for your power space, needs to smell, breathe, and vibrate you.

 Here are some ideas on how to personalize your power space to the maximum:

-- Find space for your favorite plant or fresh cut flowers;
+- Find space for your favourite plant or fresh-cut flowers;

 - Put photos, prints, or other inspiring decorative objects in your power station;

-- Pick your favorite book and place it in your power space;
+- Pick your favourite book and place it in your power space;

 - Candles (if safe), scents, cushions, blankets, and other decorative elements should be welcome in your personal energy-charging station.